shehzebnasim95-spec/my-intune-training/README.md

 <img width="611" height="286" alt="image" src="https://github.com/user-attachments/assets/b56a4f78-3437-453b-bb40-88ee79b4e97e" />

-## Security groups/ Dyanmic groups/ RBAC
+## Security groups/ Finishing setting up tenant
 Its best practice to assign licenses through groups in order to do this at scale.
-## Define a dyanmic group
+## Define a dynamic group
- For the NewHires group, this rule will add a user if their hire date is within the last 30 days.
-Testing this group is done by clicking validate rules, and select a test user to see if that group assignment picks up
+ After creating my tenant I wanted to set up my first groups.
+In an organization it would be common to have a group of new hires that you can assign licenses to and send HR documents.
+ Therefore, I created  a NewHires dynamic group and then tested against a user.

 <img width="839" height="498" alt="setup dynamicgroup" src="https://github.com/user-attachments/assets/e13af3c9-a2fc-4b63-9787-278c30ea291a" />